-Standing at a picturesque location – atop a 234m high mountain surrounded by vast green fields, Burg Hohenzollern is undoubtedly one of its kind.
-The neo-Gothic castle is the ancestral seat of the mighty House of Hohenzollern who ruled over Hohenzollern, Brandenburg, Prussia, the German Empire and Romania for centuries.
+Standing at a picturesque location – atop a 234m high mountain surrounded by vast green fields, Hohenzollern Castle is one of its kind.
+The neo-Gothic stronghold is the ancestral seat of the mighty House of Hohenzollern who ruled over Hohenzollern, Brandenburg, Prussia, the German Empire, and Romania for centuries.

 Burg Hohenzollern was presumedly built in the first decade of the 11th century.
 But by the 13th century, it was completely destroyed.
 Its size and appearance, therefore, remain unknown.
 From 1454, the second Burg Hohenzollern was constructed on the same location, bigger and more fortified than before.

 During the Thirty Years War, Hohenzollern Castle was converted into a formidable fortress.
 However, as a result of repeatedly changing owners, most of the building was neglected and ruined.
 Only the Chapel of St. Michael remained usable.
 In 1819, Crown Prince Frederik of Prussia decided to bring glory back to his ancestral seat by reconstructing Burg Hohenzollern.
 Today, the castle is privately owned by the successor of the Hohenzollern.
 And the admission fee is used to maintain and renovate the castle.

 How to get to Hohenzollern Castle from Stuttgart